rthrblck/guidelines/README.md

 5. Descender height
 6. Caps height
 7. (maybe) Branching line for italic
+8. Interlinear spacing (distance from the descender height of a line to the ascender height of the line below it)

-// TODO: Ask Cora if it's more useful to use "nib widths" as the unit for 3-7, or to set them as measurements directly using "mm"
+// TODO: Ask Cora if it's more useful to use "nib widths" as the unit for 3-8, or to set them as measurements directly using "mm"

-### Interlinear spacing
-(distance from the descender height of a line to the ascender height of the line below it)

 ### Vertical of letters
 * Note that for angle of vertical for letters x-axis is 90 degrees, y-axis is 0 degrees, and angle of vertical is given as degrees off of y-axis, different from pen angle, below.
 (Good opportunity for a visual reference next to input field).